FREQUENTLY ASKED QUESTIONS

-How long will I have to take Suboxone?
+How long will I have to take Suboxone/Zubsolv

 There is no easy answer for this one since each person’s situation and body chemistry is different.
-Your doctor here will evaluate your starting point and then create an individualized treatment plan for you.
-For some people, it could be a few months, others could be a year or longer.
-Your team here at Freedom Treatment Services will make sure you’re on the appropriate dose for successful treatment.
-When everyone, including you, are in agreement that it’s time to taper off, your doctor will begin that process.
+At admission your doctor will evaluate your starting point and the create and individualized treatment plan for you.
+For some individuals it may be a few months, for others it may be a year or longer.
+Your treatment team at Freedom Healthcare Services will be sure that you are on the appropriate dose for successful treatment.
+When everyone including you agree that it is time to start the taper process your doctor will begin to decrease your dose.

 What if I relapse?

 At FHS, we recognize that relapse is sometimes a part of the recovery process.
 If relapse occurs, your individualized treatment plan may be adjusted to address the relapse.
 Relapse prevention techniques are taught and practiced during the course of treatment.
 Additionally, FHS offers various group counseling sessions that can be used to address relapse.

 Can I take Xanax or other benzodiazepines during treatment?

 No, benzodiazepines are not safe to take with Suboxone/Zubsolv.
 Please talk to your doctor about safely tapering off.
 Once in treatment, FHS can assist you in finding a provider to prescribe alternatives.